-A fast phasedown of high-GWP HFCs has the potential to prevent the equivalent of up to 8.8 Gt CO2 per year in emissions by 2050.32 The proposed phasedown will avoid up to 0.5°C of warming by 2100 under the high-HFC growth scenario, and up to 0.35°C under the low-HFC growth scenario.33 A more ambitious strategy of completely eliminating the use of high-GWP HFCs by 2020, would avoid emissions equivalent to between 91-146 Gt CO2 by 2050,34 plus an additional amount equivalent to 50 Gt CO2 (39-64 Gt) that would otherwise be trapped in HFCs banks, for a combined total of up to 200 or more Gt CO2-eq.35 See Figure 4, far right bar.
-These avoided emissions from HFCs are equal to two-thirds of the projected 307 (192-439) Gt CO2 of future emissions from the lifetime operation of existing power plants constructed as of 2012.36 Avoiding this warming is essential for staying within the long-term international goal of stabilizing global temperature rise to well below 2°C above pre-industrial temperatures by the end-of-century, while pursuing efforts to limit warming to 1.5°C.37 See Figure 5.
+A 2009 study calculated that a fast phasedown of high-GWP HFCs could potentially prevent the equivalent of up to 8.8 Gt CO2-eq per year in emissions by 2050.37 The proposed phasedown will avoid up to 0.5°C of warming by 2100 under the high-HFC growth scenario, and up to 0.35°C under the low-HFC growth scenario.38 Fast implementation that leapfrogs high-GWP HFCs and eliminates their use by 2020 could avoid an additional 50 Gt CO2-eq (39-64 Gt CO2-eq) that would otherwise be trapped in HFCs banks.39 See Figure 4, far right bar.
+These avoided emissions from HFCs and banks are equivalent to over 40% of the projected 307 Gt CO2-eq (192-439 Gt CO2-eq) of future emissions from the lifetime operation of existing power plants constructed as of 2012.40 Avoiding warming from HFCs is essential for staying within the long-term international goal of stabilizing global temperature rise to well below 2°C above preindustrial temperatures by the end-of-century, while pursuing efforts to limit warming to 1.5°C.41 See Figure 5.